Kelv04/Software-Requirements/SRS.md

 University Database System:

 1. Establish a connection to the university’s current database to access and update user’s profile and records of carpool
-2. Make sure data remains consistent and trustworthy between the university database and campus ride-sharing platform.
+2. Make sure data remains consistent and trustworthy between the university student information system (SIS) and campus ride-sharing platform.

-_1.3.1.2 User Interface_
+#### 1.3.1.2 User Interface

 The following table summarizes the list of graphical user interface (GUI) requirements specified for campus ride-sharing platform.